The Best Way to Convert a Bank Statement PDF to Excel in 2026

 - Template-based bank statement converters: high accuracy on their officially supported banks.
 Per-page pricing model works for one-off conversions.
 Less flexible across the long tail of banks and updated layouts.

-Bank2XL's edge: Chrome workflow (no separate upload site), AI extraction that handles new banks and updated layouts without waiting for a template, reconciliation check built into every conversion, free tier with no signup.
+Where Bank2XL fits: it runs in Chrome (no separate upload site), uses vision AI without per-bank rules so it handles new banks and updated layouts on day one, runs a balance-reconciliation post-check on every conversion, and is free during beta with no signup.

 FAQ